GSA-TTS/identity-handbook/_articles/openssl-recipes.md

 ## Get SHA-1 Fingerprint

-One use of the SHA-1 fingerprint is clients like the [identity-saml-sinatra][idenitity-saml-sinatra-fingerprint] that verify the IDP's certificate.
+One use of the SHA-1 fingerprint is clients like the [identity-saml-sinatra][identity-saml-sinatra-fingerprint] that verify the IDP's certificate.

 Key arguments: `-fingerprint -sha1` (`-sha1` is the default)